|

 Social Security Administration does not assign new SSNs for adopted children who:

-- Know they are adopted,
+- Know they are adopted

-- Received Social Security benefits for SSI,
+- Received Social Security benefits for SSI

-- Have worked, and
+- Have worked

 - Are adopted by a step-parent or relative.